 PLEASE NOTE: NO SLAMS.
 THERE IS NO MOVEMENT EXERCISE WITHIN THE APP CALLED A SLAM, SO DON’T DO IT.
 THIS WILL VOID YOUR WARRANTY.

-Don't forget to download the MoveFactorX app.
-Only available at the Apple App Store.Download the app
+Don't forget to download the MoveFactorX-Sport app.
+Available for iPhone & iPad at the Apple App Store.Download the app

 Ready Position & Throw

-When the user holds the Ballistic Ball in the ready and stable position, the MoveFactorX App will DING/ FLASH.
+When the user holds the Ballistic Ball in the ready/stable position, the MoveFactorX App will DING/ FLASH.
 When you get the DING/FLASH, throw for power!

 Once the Ballistic Ball™ leaves your hands the measurement side is completed, an instant display of performance feedback will appear on your Apple device.
 The product does not measure based on impact, in fact we really prefer that you minimize the impact force and not void the warranty.